 - prescription and over-the-counter medicines and supplements you take

 - current and past medical conditions

-Your doctor may ask you to keep a diary of the food you eat and when your gas symptoms occur.
-Your diary may show specific foods that are causing gas.
-Reviewing your diary may also help your doctor find out if you have more gas or are more sensitive to normal amounts of gas.
+Your doctor may ask you to keep a diary of the foods and drinks you consume and when your gas symptoms occur.
+Your diary may show specific foods and drinks that are causing gas.
+Reviewing your diary may also help your doctor find out if you have excess gas or are more sensitive to normal amounts of gas.